j-rods/CV/README.md

 [Skills](#understanding-of) | [Software Knowledge](#extensive-software-knowledge) | [Experience](#experience) | [Languages](#languages) | [Education](#education) | [Interests](#interests)

-I'm an enthusiastic Junior Front End Developer with a solid background in UX Design.
+I'm an enthusiastic Junior Full Stack Developer with a solid background in UX Design.

 As a UX Designer I specialised in Information Architecture and Interaction Design.
 I have been involved from an early stage in the design of user centered interfaces from mobile to desktop.
 With good awareness of current trends and emerging technologies, I’d take part in producing innovative cross-platform experiences, working closely with product and development teams.